theisolinearchip/nesmini_usb_adapter/README.md

 By adding default SNES Mini support the USB device now sends TWO bytes instead of only ONE to be able to map all the SNES gamepad buttons (even if you're using a NES Mini Controller).

+## Can this thing work as an XInput gamepad?

+Emulating a "regular" HID gamepad is cool but, it's possible to use **V-USB** to have a valid XInput device like the **XBox Controllers**?

+Those controllers are **full-speed** USB devices, and the only types the V-USB library can handle are the **low-speed** ones so, maybe... not...?

+Well, I tried a couple of things and manage to have a valid low-speed XInput device BUT with very limited support (only the "non-analogic" buttons).
+Also, I'm pretty sure this is a totally _non-standard movement_ and it will eventually crash, fail or just stop working :_ D

+[I wrote a post about this on my website](http://www.albertgonzalez.coffee/projects/nesmini_usb_attiny85/xinput_notes.html) with some aditional documentation, links and some code comments.

 ## Some extra considerations

 Since I'm using an __attiny85__ I needed to change a few things in order to make the __V-USB library__ work with it.